LaraPKG/lumen-discovery/README.md

 With this package you can use `laravel` or `lumen` interchangeably but remember if you want to use your packages with Laravel you should stick with the `laravel` naming convention.

-That's it, now you can pull laravel packages into your lumen app and watch them self register, or you can build you own packages that will also self-register.
+That's it, now you can pull laravel packages into your lumen app and watch them self register, or you can build your own packages that will also self-register.
 Have fun!

 The base repository this work is off of is [composer/composer](https://github.com/composer/composer) and it is well worth a read.